mkartchner994/github-contents-cache/README.md

     repo: REPO,
     // REQUIRED: Path from the root of the repo
     path: `content/${slug}.mdx`,
-    // OPTIONAL: Whether or not to use the cache for this request
-    // default: false
-    ignoreCache: false,
-    // OPTIONAL: How long to wait before allowing a cached 200 to look in GitHub for changes
-    // default: 0 - always check in GitHub for changes
-    // 304 from GitHub does not count against the api limit
-    maxAgeInMilliseconds: 10000,
-    // OPTIONAL: How long to wait before allowing a cached 404 to look in GitHub again.
-    // default: Infinity - cache indefinitely (pass ignoreCache true to break the cache for the entry)
-    // 404 from GitHub counts against the api limit
-    max404AgeInMilliseconds: 10000,
     // REQUIRED: Be a good API citizen, pass a useful user agent
     // https://docs.github.com/en/rest/overview/resources-in-the-rest-api#user-agent-required
     userAgent: "GitHub user <your username>",
-    // OPTIONAL: If you want to transform your file contents in some way before they are cached
-    serialize: async (fileContentsString) => {
-      const { code, frontmatter } = await bundleMDX({
-        source: fileContentsString,
-      });
-      return { code, frontmatter };
-    },
     // REQUIRED: Methods you provided to be able to get, set, and remove content from your cache instance
     // The path arg provided to the get, set, and remove methods below will be the same as the
     // path option given above